quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Motivation

-A receiver acknowledges received packets, but it can delay sending these acknowledgements.
-Delaying acknowledgements can impact connection throughput, loss detection and congestion controller performance at a data sender, and CPU utilization at both a data sender and a data receiver.
+A receiver acknowledges received packets, but it can delay sending these acknowledgments.
+Delaying acknowledgments can impact connection throughput, loss detection and congestion controller performance at a data sender, and CPU utilization at both a data sender and a data receiver.

-Reducing the frequency of acknowledgements can improve connection and endpoint performance in the following ways:
+Reducing the frequency of acknowledgments can improve connection and endpoint performance in the following ways:

 - Sending UDP packets can be very CPU intensive on some platforms.
-Reducing the number of packets that only contain acknowledgements reduces the CPU consumed at a data receiver.
+Reducing the number of packets that only contain acknowledgments reduces the CPU consumed at a data receiver.
 Experience shows that this reduction can be critical for high bandwidth connections.

-- Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing acknowledgement frequency reduces this cost at a data sender.
+- Similarly, receiving and processing UDP packets can also be CPU intensive, and reducing acknowledgment frequency reduces this cost at a data sender.

 - For asymmetric link technologies, such as DOCSIS, LTE, and satellite, connection throughput in the forward path can become constrained